From automotive, dotcom, petroleum, food, and health CARE

 When the pandemic altered the restaurant landscape, I applied my brand architecture frameworks directly to regional Japanese food culture.
 In the American market, mass food distributors routinely exploit a lack of cultural literacy, selling instant ramen kits and powder bases to establishments outside of dense coastal enclaves.
 I launched the Taniguchi Ramen pop-up to actively fight this market dilution, producing a traditional Hakata-style tonkotsu entirely from scratch, including all three primary stock components.

-process-driven and able to work across multiple industries
+Process-driven and able to work across multiple industries

 I bring that exact same high-tolerance execution and refusal to compromise to the culinary space.